RGuisgo/Data-Analytics-Portfolio/README.md

-# Data-Analytics-Portfolio - R programming
+# Data-Analytics-Portfolio
-A collection of data analytics projects showcasing my skills in R.
+A collection of data analytics projects showcasing my knowledge in R.
 # My Thesis:Trend analysis and forecasting of yearly temperature and rainfall in some African countries using Bayesian Autoregressive and Random walk models

 ## Abstract